eskerthebreton/thrum/ttrpg-tbd.md

 #### Transpositional

 **Type:** Passive
-**Effect:** During your move you may spend 1 space of movement to swap places with an adjacent character
+**Effect:** During your move you may spend 1 space of movement to swap places with an adjacent character (Tier 2: You do not need to spend movement to swap)

 ### Kineticism